 In 1980 the Plancks were among the farmers selling at the first producer-only farmers markets in the DC area and subsequently helped to start several more.
-Chip served on various County committees devoted to preserving farmland and developing the rural economy, and is now a board member of the Chesapeake Alliance for Sustainable Agriculture.
+Chip served on various County committees devoted to preserving farmland and developing the rural economy, and is now a board member of Future Harvest/ Chesapeake Alliance for Sustainable Agriculture.

 Chip and Susan’s daughter Nina Planck started producer-only farmers’ markets in London, England, London Farmers Markets. and Mount Pleasant in Washington, DC, She is the author of several books, including Real Food: What to Eat and Why and Real Food for Mother and Baby.

 Between the mid 1700s and mid 1900s, the 400 acres was farmed intact under successive owners.
 First likely a grain farm, from the mid 1800s to mid 1900s it was a dairy farm.
 A deed in 1860 conveyed from father to son land, buildings, and approximately 25 slaves, 25 work and driving horses, and a herd of Jerseys and Guernseys.
 The main house and dairy barn for the farm were located on 100 acres on the east side of Berlin Turnpike.
 They are used today as an equestrian center for individuals with special needs, Wheatland Farms.